-It is possible to add your name to the register of electors at any time throughout the year.
-Add your name to the register of electors.
+It is possible to add your name to the register of electors at any time throughout the year by clicking on the icon below:

 - If you do not register then you cannot exercise your democratic right to vote in any election.